gdw-workshop/2023_GDW_Workshop/exercises/download_exercise.md

 There is, however, a sequence for the boa constrictor [*mitochondrial* genome](https://www.ncbi.nlm.nih.gov/nuccore/NC_007398.1) in NCBI.
 We will first map to this mitochondrial DNA sequence.

 We need to download this sequence.
 We'll do this through the browser.
-In the upper right hand corner of the page, note the 'Send' drop down
+In the upper right hand corner of the page, note the 'Send To' drop down

 - Click Send To->Complete Record->File->Format[FASTA]->Create File